Invariant connections and PBW theorem for Lie groupoid pairs: Examples and applications

-\begin{prop} Let $(\L,\A)$ be a Lie group pair with vanishing Atiyah class.
-There exists an $\A$-equivariant diffeomorphism from a neighborhood of $0$ in $\ll/\aa $ to a neighborhood of $1$ in $\L/\A$.
-In particular, the $\A$-action on $ \L/\A$ is linearizable. \end{prop}
+\begin{prop} A Lie group pair $(G,H)$ has vanishing Atiyah class if and only if there exists an $H$-equivariant diffeomorphism from a neighborhood of $0$ in $\g/\h $ to a neighborhood of $eH$ in $G/H$.
+In particular, under these equivalent conditions, the $H$-action on $G/H$ is linearizable. \end{prop}

-Now, let $\L = \A \Join \B$ be a matched pair of Lie groups, i.e.\ $\A$ and $\B$ are two Lie subgroups such that the multiplication map $m$ of $\L$ restricts to a diffeomorphism $m|_{\A\times\B}:\A\times\B\to\L$.
-In this case, there is an $\L$-equivariant diffeomorphism between $\L/\A$ equipped with the natural left $\L$-action and the Lie group $\B$ equipped with the natural left action of $\B$ and the dressing action of $\A$.
+Now, let $D = G \Join H$ be a matched pair of Lie groups, i.e.\ $G$ and $H$ are two Lie subgroups such that the multiplication map $m$ of $D$ restricts to a diffeomorphism $m|_{G\times H}:G\times H\to D$.
+In this case, there is a $D$-equivariant diffeomorphism between $D/G$ equipped with the natural left $D$-action and the Lie group $H$ equipped with the natural left action of $H$ and the dressing action of $G$.
 The following is an immediate consequence of Proposition \ref{prop:exponential-group}.

-\begin{cor} Let $\L=\A\Join\B$ be a matched pair of Lie groups.
-The vanishing of the Atiyah class of the Lie group pair $(\L,\A)$ implies that the dressing action of $\A$ on $\B$ is linearizable. \end{cor}
+\begin{cor} Let $D=G\Join H$ be a matched pair of Lie groups.
+The Lie group pair $(D,G)$ has vanishing Atiyah class if and only if the dressing action of $G$ on $H$ is linearizable. \end{cor}

-Applying this result to an integrable Lie bialgebra $\aa$ and its double $ \ll = \aa \oplus \aa^*$, one sees that the vanishing of the Atiyah class implies that the dressing action of a Poisson--Lie group $\A$ on its dual $\A^*$ can be linearized in a neighborhood of the identity.
+Applying this result to an integrable Lie bialgebra $\g$ and its double $ \mathfrak d = \g \oplus \g^*$, one sees that the vanishing of the Atiyah class implies that the dressing action of a Poisson--Lie group $G$ on its dual $G^*$ can be linearized in a neighborhood of the identity.
 Its linearized action is of course the coadjoint action, see \cite{lu_multiplicative_1990}.

+Alekseev and Meinrenken \cite{alekseev_2016_linearization} have proved that, for Poisson--Lie groups arising from an $r$-matrix, the Poisson structure on the dual group $G^*$ is linearizable in a neighborhood of the identity, while our result gives that the dressing action of $G$ on $G^*$ is linearizable.
+These results are clearly related: the symplectic leaves of the Poisson structure on $G^*$ coincide with the orbits of the dressing action \cite{lu_multiplicative_1990}.
+Notice that to linearize the Poisson structure and the dressing action are two different problems.
+An interesting question is to investigate whether or not the vanishing of the Atiyah class, which gives the linearizability of the dressing action, also implies the linearizability of the Poisson structure on $G^*$.